vedanthv/data-engg-docs/docs/databricks.md

 #### How does Spark Interact with External Databases

-- Move the entire database to Databricks and then execute logic on the currently active cluster.
+- Spark doesn't move or copy the entire database into Databricks.
+It reads data on-demand from the external location — unless you explicitly write/save it somewhere else.

 - Pushing the query to an external database and only transfer results back to Databricks.

 - There will be network transfer latency while moving data back and forth between databricks and DWH.

 - Queries will not run well on big tables.

 ### Cleaning Data using Spark